TykTechnologies/tyk-docs/tyk-docs/content/developer-support/tyk-streams/bloblang/walthrough.md

 ## Variables

-Sometimes it's necessary to capture a value for later, but we might not want it to be added to the resulting document.
+Sometimes it is necessary to capture a value for later, but we might not want it to be added to the resulting document.
 In Bloblang we can achieve this with variables which are created using the `let` keyword, and can be referenced within subsequent queries with a dollar sign prefix:

 ```coffee
 let id = uuid_v4()